All American History Junior Volume 1 Bundle

 Containing hundreds of images and dozens of maps, All-American History Volume I is a complete year’s curriculum for students in grades 5 -12 when combined with the Student Activity Book and Teacher’s Guide.
 It is also adaptable for younger students.
 The first volume covers Exploration through 1840.

-Set includes: Student Reader, Student Activity Book, Teacher Guide
+Set includes: Student Reader, digital Student Activity PDF E-book, Teacher Guide

 All American History Volumes I and II Historical Timeline Figures